Ethan-CS/MeetingNotes/blackjack/README.md

 ## Rules

 This file contains a Java project that plays the (North American version of) Blackjack.
-This follows the following rules (which are displayed on the console output when the code is run):
+This is subject to the following rules:
 * Each player is dealt 2 cards.
 The dealer is dealt 2 cards, one face-up and one face-down.
 * Cards are equal to their value; face cards are worth 10 and an Ace can be 1 or 11.
 * The player's cards are added up for their total.